123xylem/KeyboardDj/README.md

 # KeyboardDj 🎹🎧

-A Python-based DJ tool that maps your computer keyboard to sound samples.
+A JS-based DJ tool that maps your computer keyboard to sound samples.
 Inspired by the Akai MPK Mini and designed for creative live sound triggering using only your keyboard.

 ---